 Headline here

 CITY/TOWN, N.H. – A/An (incident) has occurred at (name of school).
-At this time, all students and staff members are/are not in danger./At this time, school officials and first responders are working to ensure the safety of all students and staff members.
+At this time, all students and staff members are not in danger./At this time, school officials and first responders are working to ensure the safety of all students and staff members.

 [Description of the incident here.]